pantheon-systems/documentation/source/content/timeouts.md

 ### Can I manually run Drupal cron for longer than the Pantheon executed Drupal cron?

-Yes, just use `terminus drush <site>.<env> -- cron` using [Terminus](/terminus).
-With that said, most slow cron executions are due to PHP errors or a slow external service; best practice is to identify and fix the root cause.
-Check [log files](/logs) and review [PHP errors and exceptions](/php-errors) for clues.

-### Can I manually run Drupal cron for longer than the Pantheon executed Drupal cron?

-Yes, just use `terminus drush <site>.<env> -- cron` using [Terminus](/terminus).
-With that said, most slow cron executions are due to PHP errors or a slow external service; best practice is to identify and fix the root cause.
+Yes, use the command `terminus drush <site>.<env> -- cron` in [Terminus](/terminus).
+Most slow cron executions are due to PHP errors or a slow external service.
+Best practice is to identify and fix the root cause.
 Check [log files](/logs) and review [PHP errors and exceptions](/php-errors) for clues.

 ### What if I run into a timeout when using the Drupal Migrate UI?